terascope/file-assets/docs/file_exporter.md

 | ----------- | ------- | -------- |
 | Any positive integer | `10` | N |

-The concurrencty the slicer slicer will use to write to s3
+The concurrency the slicer slicer will use to write to s3

 ## `format`